 1.)
 Why should I refer patients to see a veterinary ophthalmologist?

 North Central Veterinary Emergency Center is able to provide excellent board-certified specialty care for eye conditions in pets.
 Ophthalmic symptoms ranging from injury/infection to chronic and degenerative conditions affecting the eyes of pets can be evaluated and treated effectively at our facility.
 Our specialist, Dr. Stiles, is among the most highly credentialed veterinarians in the country when it comes to pet eye care and is able to diagnose, medically manage, and perform outpatient procedures by referral at our facility.
 Our Ophthalmologist can also administer CERF exams to screen for eye abnormalities in breeding animals.
-Complex surgical eye procedures such as cataract removal or repair of severe corneal injury are performed at Purdue University in West Lafayette.

 2.)
 What does an ophthalmic appointment involve?